SAP-archive/pair-distribution-app/README.md

 The `pair-distribution-app` accesses information about developers, tracks and companies via Trello-APIs, uses its history and generates the new pairs for the day which is a Trello list.
 * Create a list called `Devs`.
   * create a card called `Devs` and add all developers of your team as members to this card.
 The application will use this information for pair generation.
   * if operations pair is required create a card called `DevOps: <company-name>`.
 This will automatically generate an operations pair for the `<company-name>`.
+Default behavoir here is to rotate like the dev pairs.
+For weekly roation change the configuration to `DevOps: <company-name>-weekly`.
   * create a card called `New`.
 This card is for all new developer.
 The members of this card will not be considered for the operations pair.
   * create a card `<company-name>` for each company and add all developers of a `<company-name>` as members of their company card.
 * create a list called `Tracks`.